AriFordsham/GHCWiki/template-haskell/annotations.md

 This is ugly: we are abusing the reification of types and instances to send messages to ourselves between modules.
 There should be an explicit way to do that.
 This is requested in [\#7867](https://gitlab.haskell.org//ghc/ghc/issues/7867).

-The proposal is to make it possible to generate annotations from template haskell (when defining a flag) and read them all back via template haskell (in `$initHFlags`).
-These module level annotations (in HFlags case) will then contain the info that is needed for flag parsing and `--help` generation.

 ## Aside: with the current GHC, this implementation is not just ugly, but broken